Gabriel Bitan: Career

 and win the medal.
 He competed at the 2023 World Athletics Championships in Budapest, Hungary in August 2023, but did not qualify for the final.

 He won the long jump at the Romanian Athletics Championships in Cluj-Napoca in June 2024, with a distance of 7.71 metres.

+Bitan jumped 8.00 metres to win the long jump at the 2025 Romanian Championships.
+With a jump of 7.96 metres he won the long jump at the 2026 Romanian Indoor Championships.
+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England.